clintonbuzon/de-exam-rr/README.md

 This will:

-- Create a SQLite database
+- Create an SQLite database.
-- Load data from CSV files (date.csv, stores.csv, fsl.csv)
+- Load data from CSV files (date.csv, stores.csv, fsl.csv).
-- Create view with YTD/MTD/WTD sales calculations
+- Create a view with YTD/MTD/WTD sales calculations.
-- Print out results of view
+- Print out the results from the view.

-Optionally you can run the following command to start sql terminal on the created database:
+Optionally, you can run the following command to start an SQL terminal on the created database:

 ```sh
 sqlite3 sales.db